Funding your course

 Your household income must be below £40k or £60k where there are a number of dependants in the household.

-Our bursaries are for up to 30% of the annual tuition fees, with a new bursary specifically for people studying the BA in Contemporary Portraiture of 50% of the annual tuition fees.
+Our bursaries are for up to 30% of the annual tuition fees.

 In all cases an applicant must be able to pay the remainder of the course fees and living costs.
 The value of the bursary is deducted from the fee amount payable.